Overview of the Methods & Calculations

 |Accounts for Correlation Between All Constituents and Energy||No||No||No||No||Yes|

-- Episodic intake refers to the fact that some nutrients and foods are not consumed daily by nearly everyone in the population, and whose intake may therefore be reported as zero on a particular day.
-Other dietary constituents are not episodic and are consumed daily by nearly everyone in the population, and whose intake is rarely reported as zero on a particular day.
+- Episodic intake refers to the fact that some nutrients and foods are not consumed daily by nearly everyone in the population, so intake may be reported as zero on a particular day.
+Other dietary constituents are not episodic and are consumed daily by nearly everyone in the population, so intake is rarely reported as zero on a particular day.

 - Correlation is a measure of linear association of two variables.
 In dietary data, variables are often correlated with each other or with overall energy intake.

-One source of limitation stems from the inherent day-to-day variability in the human diet.
+Another limitation is the inherent day-to-day variability in the human diet.
 With only one day of intake, the mean but not the distribution of usual intake in the population can be estimated.
 A single day of intake does not represent the usual intake of an individual, so when the simple HEI scoring algorithm is applied to one day, day-to-day variability is included in the estimate of the HEI, leading to a great deal of noise.
 Both the mean ratio method and the population ratio method adjust for day-to-day variation by averaging recalls across the population to arrive at a score that is closer to usual intake.
 The dietary intake ratios that are derived using these methods therefore are adjusted for day-to-day variation across individuals, but not within an individual.
-We must have estimates of both within-person and between-person variation to estimate the distribution of usual intake.
+Estimates of both within-person and between-person variation are needed to estimate the distribution of usual intake.

 Freedman LS, Guenther PM, Krebs-Smith SM, Dodd KW, Midthune D. A population's distribution of Healthy Eating Index-2005 component scores can be estimated when more than one 24-hour recall is available.
 J Nutr.
 2010 Aug;140(8):1529-34.